Welcome to the National Center for Visual Analytics

 Slides can be downloaded here: Slides

-NCVA announce novel storytelling technique
+NCVA and OECD announce a novel storytelling technique

 SMHI and Swedish Road Administration adopt GeoAnalytics tools from NCVA